uhessentials/uhessentials.github.io/index.md

 # Development History

+Explains the trajectory of development of the system: what was accomplished during each milestone.
+See the BowFolios system for details.

 The development process for BowFolios conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f16/modules/project-management/) practices.
 In a nutshell, development consists of a sequence of Milestones.
 Milestones consist of issues corresponding to 2-3 day tasks.
 GitHub projects are used to manage the processing of tasks during a milestone.

 The following sections document the development history of BowFolios.